LDonn32/PDFA/Assignments/ReadMe.md

 The monthly mean of the daily max windspeeds (yer I am being nasty here)

 You do not need to over comment your code.
 Marks will be given for how nice the plots are.

+# Rescources:

+Useful template for creating this ReadMe file- (Github Best ReadMe Template)[https://github.com/othneildrew/Best-README-Template/blob/main/README.md]

+Useful to help format and use correct syntax for the ReadMe File, particularly for quoting code or references - Githubdocs

+Useful introduction to Python - Python.org

+Python CheatSheet (2025) - Geeksforgeeks.org